Article Summary

 Penetration Testing

-Penetration Testing refers to the process of finding vulnerabilities in a network, website, or application, discovering how much risk those vulnerabilities pose, and helping the target organization fix those vulnerabilities.
+Penetration Testing refers to the process of finding vulnerabilities in a network, website, or application, discovering the risks they pose, and helping the target organization fix them.

 The term Penetration Testing is often used interchangeably with Ethical Hacking.
-Remember, Ethical Hacking is a broad term covering a lot of different methods, and penetration testing is just one of them.
+Remember, ethical hacking is a broad term that covers a lot of different methods, and penetration testing is just one of them.

-In this method, the security experts uncover vulnerabilities inherent in a network, and try to exploit each of the vulnerabilities to an extent.
+In this method, security experts uncover vulnerabilities inherent in a network and try to exploit each of them to some extent.
 The goal is to find out how much access a certain vulnerability may yield to an attacker.
-Then they prepare a Pentest report that documents the vulnerabilities along with the degree of risk posed by them.
+Then, they prepare a Pentest report that documents the vulnerabilities along with the degree of risk posed by them.
 The report also recommends steps to remediate the uncovered vulnerabilities.

 Different Network Security Devices

-There are some very clear benefits of performing regular Network Security Testing.
-It is a practice that comes with a genuine ROI and long term advantages.
+There are some very clear benefits to performing regular network security testing.
+This practice has a genuine ROI and long-term advantages.

-- The average cost of a security breach is somewhere between $4-5 million.
-You save yourself from that peril with the help of a security test every once in a while.
+- The average cost of a security breach is between $4 and $5 million.
+A security test every once in a while can help you avoid that peril.

 - Protect partners, third parties, and stakeholders by securing your network.

-- With adequate security measures in place, you can significantly reduce network downtime thereby aiding business continuity.
+- With adequate security measures, you can significantly reduce network downtime, aiding business continuity.

-- Build trust among customers and clients by taking adequate measures to protect their data.
+- Build trust among customers and clients by protecting their data adequately.

 Some Popular Network Security Testing Tools

-- NMAP: It is a popular open source tool used for Network Mapping and scanning.
-It can perform port scanning, service fingerprinting, detect misconfigurations, among other things.
+- NMAP is a popular open-source tool for Network Mapping and scanning.
+It can perform port scanning, service fingerprinting, and detection of misconfigurations, among other things.

 - Wireshark: It is a network protocol analyzer that supports more than two thousand protocols.
 It continuously scans a network for vulnerabilities.